dev-yoonik/YK-Services-Client-DotNetCore/README.md

     Its required to specified the HttpMethod parameter.
     This allows for a custom HTTP request creation, from custom headers, query string, URL relative path, and an IRequest object.
 */
-IRequestMessage requestMessage = new RequestMessage(System.Net.Http.HttpMethod.Get);
+var requestMessage = new RequestMessage(System.Net.Http.HttpMethod.Get);

 // !!!
 NOTE Response Content in string, use the following await apiClient.RequestAsync(requestMessage);